Last year, I visited Detroit on my way back from Canada.

-We visited an Onstar call center (like Andy, the operators also made a point to let me know how much they loved Detroit), committed fake grand theft auto, toured the GM Heritage Center (a roomful of classic cars = Heaven), and had a nice dinner at Angelina Italian Bistro (I battled one of my friends for the last order of Duck Ravioli.
-I lost.
-I had to settle for the Lobster Risotto.
-I know, poor me).
+We visited an Onstar call center (like Andy, the operators at the center also made a point to let me know how much they loved Detroit), committed fake grand theft auto, toured the GM Heritage Center (a roomful of classic cars = Heaven), and had a nice dinner at an Italian restaurant where we had Duck Ravioli and Lobster Risotto.

 The band was on fire and seemed to be on a mission to prove that Detroit is still one of the top music cities in the U.S. They convinced me.

-Day 3 – The Real Detroit
+Trip to Detroit Day 3 – The Real Detroit

 I started the morning with Chicken and Waffles from Spa 1924 Grille.
 It was okay, but the dish couldn’t compare to the best Chicken and Waffles in the country at the Breakfast Klub in Houston, TX (let the debate begin).